Arnyxa/NXRand/README.md

 The distributions are uniform.
 Support for additional distributions/random engines may be added in the future, if it somehow ends up being requested, though this is pretty unlikely.

+## Requirements
+A compiler that supports C++14 is required in order to use this library.

 ## Installation
 NXRand is header-only, so all you need to do is add it to your include files.
 Make sure to preserve the folder structure (or you'll have to manually path to /sys/).

 If you're using Visual Studio, under your Project Properties go to Configuration Properties -> C/C++ -> General, and add the path to the folder containing NXRand to "Additional Include Directories".

+If you're using gcc, simply add it to your list of includes or paste it into your folder structure.

 ## Usage
 ```cpp